-In this post, I’m going to break down – in real detail! – the most important reason your digital agency is failing to grow – or ins’t growing as fast as you’d like it to be.
+In this post, I’m going to break it down—in real detail!—the most important reason your digital agency is failing to grow—or isn’t growing as fast as you’d like it to.

-You may be thinking, “I don’t have enough sales process or marketing happening” or, “I’m targeting the wrong niche”.
-Those are absolutely important factors in whether or not you’re going to be able to grow your agency.
+You may be thinking, “I don’t have enough sales processes or marketing happening” or “I’m targeting the wrong niche”.
+Those are absolutely important factors in determining whether or not you’re going to be able to grow your agency.

 But they are symptoms.
-If your digital agency isn’t growing like it should be, you need to address the root cause.
+If your digital agency isn’t growing like it should, you need to address the root cause.

-Then you see an ad from a guru promising you that you’ll have a seven-figure agency overnight, get unrealistic expectations, and then when something doesn’t work right away, or you perceive that it’s not, you don’t actually know because you don’t know the metrics and model.
+Then you see an ad from a guru promising you that you’ll have a seven-figure agency overnight, get unrealistic expectations, and then when something doesn’t work right away, or you perceive that it doesn’t, you don’t actually know because you don’t know the metrics and model.
 Then, you quit or you make some sort of decision to try a different service or a different niche.

 This happens in the agency industry over and over…I see it every day.

 My goal in this post is to give you the real metrics and benchmarks you need to create a growth plan for your Agency and invest in it with confidence.

 People are ping-ponging around all over the place because they don’t really understand the metrics.
 We’re going to get that straightened out so that you never have to worry about it again.